GSG-G8/applicants-system/README.md

 5- Applicants can't update and change their data during Application duration.

-6- The pplicant does not follow up with the modifications and announcements of the code academy team.
+6- The Applicant does not follow up with the modifications and announcements of the code academy team.

 7- Applicants have a problem in solving technical problems.

-8- Admin has problems in tracking a big number of applications.
+8- Admin has problems in tracking a big Number of applications.

 ## Our Solutions :bulb:

-1- make validation for client-side and the server-side to valid input fields and links patterns.
+1- make validation for client-side and the server-side to validate input fields and links patterns.

-2- Add all steps in one place and provided all required information and notifications to complete the application easily.
+2- Add all steps in one place and provid all required information and notifications to complete the application easily.

 3- Display Application progress and check completed steps.